We pride ourselves on providing the best veterinary care and services for your pets.

 Eva is a strong patient advocate and prides herself on ensuring every patient that comes into the clinic is handled in a kind and caring manner, just as she’d like her fur babies to be treated.
 Eva has completed the Low Stress Handling Certification with Dr Sophia Yin and the Fear Free Certification through Fear Free Pets so you can rest assured Eva will ensure your pet has the most positive experience possible.

 Eva's passion for animal welfare extends beyond work as she is the founder of an animal rescue charity.
 Eva loves all animals but in particular bull breeds.
 At home Eva has two staffies, Bruno and George and also regularly fosters dogs from her organisation.

 Kate has always had a passion for animals from a very young age.
-Having grown up in South East Gippsland she was surrounded by many different animals including horses, dogs, pocket pets and chickens.
+Growing up in South East Gippsland she was surrounded by many different family pets including horses, dogs, pocket pets and chickens.

-Bella is currently completing her Certificate IV in Veterinary Nursing through the Animal Industries Resource Centre.
+Bella joined our team in 2018 and is currently completing her Certificate IV in Veterinary Nursing through the Animal Industries Resource Centre.

 She is a self proclaimed crazy cat lady and is the clinics feline advocate, strongly promoting the “no scruff” policy at our clinic.
 Since joining our team she has adopted two rescue cats through Project Underdog Rescue; Oliver and Boyd.

 Anna has been vet nursing since 2015 and most recently has been a floating nurse around eight different clinics in Melbourne.
 She decided to take a permanent role here at the Manningham Vet Clinic in December 2019 due to our commitment to a “fear-free” approach to all critters that come through the door.

 Anna has a keen interest in animal behaviour and has also developed a reputation as a “wildlife warrior” due to the knowledge and care she has for Australian Native Wildlife.
 Even winning an award for going the extra mile for them.